 I, on the other hand, totally recommend adding some sea salt flakes or Himalayan pink salt (in the dough or sprinkled on top).
 Or just leave it the way it is and only add whichever you want when you eat.

-The other ingredients for these purple sweet potato cookies are tahini, sesame seeds, Pacific Hemp Milk (original, unsweetened), orange and lime juice, arrowroot powder and almond flour.
+The other ingredients in this sweet potato cookies recipe are tahini, sesame seeds, Pacific Hemp Milk (original, unsweetened), orange and lime juice, arrowroot powder and almond flour.
 Regarding the cooking time, I did not add the cooking of the potatoes in the cooking time, which takes between 30-40 minutes depending on how big your potatoes are.

 *This page contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.